pycom/pycom-micropython-sigfox/docs/library/machine.rst

    Get the reset cause.
 See :ref:`constants <machine_constants>` for the possible return values.

 Interrupt related functions
 ---------------------------

-.. only:: port_wipy

 .. function:: disable_irq()

    Disable interrupt requests.
-     Returns the previous IRQ state: ``False``/``True`` for disabled/enabled IRQs respectively.
-This return value can be passed to enable_irq to restore the IRQ to its original state.

-  .. function:: enable_irq(state=True)

-     Enable interrupt requests.
-     If ``state`` is ``True`` (the default value) then IRQs are enabled.
-     If ``state`` is ``False`` then IRQs are disabled.
-The most common use of this function is to pass it the value returned by ``disable_irq`` to exit a critical section.

-.. only:: port_2wipy or port_lopy or port_pycom_esp32

-  .. function:: disable_irq()

-     Disable interrupt requests.
-     Returns and integer representing the previous IRQ state.
+   Returns the previous IRQ state which should be considered an opaque value.
-     This return value can be passed to enable_irq to restore the IRQ to its original state.
+   This return value should be passed to the `enable_irq()` function to restore interrupts to their original state, before `disable_irq()` was called.

-  .. function:: enable_irq([state])
+.. function:: enable_irq(state)

-     Enable interrupt requests.
+   Re-enable interrupt requests.
-     The most common use of this function is to pass the value returned by ``disable_irq`` to exit a critical section.
-Another options is to enable all interrupts which can be achieved by calling the function with no parameters.
+   The *state* parameter should be the value that was returned from the most recent call to the `disable_irq()` function.

 Power related functions
 -----------------------

 .. function:: freq()

-    .. only:: not port_wipy

     Returns CPU frequency in hertz.

-    .. only:: port_wipy or port_lopy or port_2wipy or port_pycom_esp32

-        Returns a tuple of clock frequencies: ``(sysclk,)`` These correspond to:

-        - sysclk: frequency of the CPU

-.. only:: port_wipy

 .. function:: idle()

    Gates the clock to the CPU, useful to reduce power consumption at any time during short or long periods.
 Peripherals continue working and execution resumes as soon as any interrupt is triggered (on many ports this includes system timer interrupt occurring at regular intervals on the order of millisecond).

 .. function:: sleep()

+   .. note:: This function is deprecated, use `lightsleep()` instead with no arguments.

+.. function:: lightsleep([time_ms])
+              deepsleep([time_ms])

+   Stops execution in an attempt to enter a low power state.

+   If *time_ms* is specified then this will be the maximum time in milliseconds that the sleep will last for.
+Otherwise the sleep can last indefinitely.

+   With or without a timout, execution may resume at any time if there are events that require processing.
+Such events, or wake sources, should be configured before sleeping, like `Pin` change or `RTC` timeout.

+   The precise behaviour and power-saving capabilities of lightsleep and deepsleep is highly dependent on the underlying hardware, but the general properties are:

-       Stops the CPU and disables all peripherals except for WLAN.
-Execution is resumed from the point where the sleep was requested.
-For wake up to actually happen, wake sources should be configured first.
+   * A lightsleep has full RAM and state retention.
+Upon wake execution is resumed from the point where the sleep was requested, with all subsystems operational.

-    .. function:: deepsleep()

-       Stops the CPU and all peripherals (including networking interfaces, if any).
-Execution is resumed from the main script, just as with a reset.
-The reset cause can be checked to know that we are coming from ``machine.DEEPSLEEP``.
-For wake up to actually happen, wake sources should be configured first, like ``Pin`` change or ``RTC`` timeout.

-.. only:: port_pycom_esp32

-    .. function:: idle()

-       Gates the clock to the CPU, useful to reduce power consumption at any time during short or long periods.
-Peripherals continue working and execution resumes as soon as any interrupt is triggered (on many ports this includes system timer interrupt occurring at regular intervals on the order of millisecond).

-    .. function:: deepsleep([time_ms])

-       Stops the CPU and all peripherals (including networking interfaces, if any).
-Execution is resumed from the main script, just as with a reset.
-If a value in milliseconds is given then the device will wake up after that period of time, otherwise it will remain in deep sleep until the reset button is pressed.

-    .. function:: pin_deepsleep_wakeup(pins, mode, enable_pull)

-       Configure pins to wake up from deep sleep mode.
-The pins which have this capability are:
-       ``P2``, ``P3``, ``P4``, ``P6``, ``P8`` to ``P10`` and ``P13`` to ``P23``.

-       The arguments are:

-            - ``pins`` a list or tuple containing the GPIO to setup for deepsleep wakeup.
-            - ``mode`` selects the way the configure GPIOs can wake up the module.
-The possible values are: ``machine.WAKEUP_ALL_LOW`` and ``machine.WAKEUP_ANY_HIGH``.
-            - ``enable_pull`` if set to ``True`` keeps the pull up or pull down resistors enabled during deep sleep.
-If this variable is set to True, then ULP or capactive touch wakeup cannot be used in combination with GPIO wakeup.
+   * A deepsleep may not retain RAM or any other state of the system (for example peripherals or network interfaces).
+Upon wake execution is resumed from the main script, similar to a hard or power-on reset.
+The `reset_cause()` function will return `machine.DEEPSLEEP` and this can be used to distinguish a deepsleep wake from other resets.

 .. function:: wake_reason()

    Get the wake reason.
 See :ref:`constants <machine_constants>` for the possible return values.
-        Returns a tuple of the form: ``(wake_reason, gpio_list)``.
-        When the wakeup reason is either GPIO or touch pad, then the second element of the tuple is a list with GPIOs that generated the wakeup.

-.. only:: port_wipy

-    .. function:: wake_reason()

-        Get the wake reason.
-See :ref:`constants <machine_constants>` for the possible return values.
+   Availability: ESP32, WiPy.

 Miscellaneous functions
 -----------------------

-.. only:: port_wipy or port_lopy or port_2wipy or port_pycom_esp32

-    .. function:: main(filename)

-        Set the filename of the main script to run after boot.py is finished.
-If this function is not called then the default file main.py will be executed.

-        It only makes sense to call this function from within boot.py.

-    .. function:: rng()

-        Return a 24-bit software generated random number.

 .. function:: unique_id()